aleksaqm/BreakpointTracker/README.md

 ## Customization
 Currently, the plugin supports two UI themes (light and dark) based by system **prefers-color-scheme**

+Theme detection uses CSS media queries (prefers-color-scheme).
+Actual results may vary depending on your OS and JetBrains IDE theme settings.

 If you want to change the appearance of the UI (e.g., colors, fonts, layout), you can modify the styles.css file or App.vue inside the frontend/src/ directory.
 Test your new UI by running:
 ```sh